04-18-2013, 11:39 PM #1Problems doing a clean install of 10.8

 A clean install of Mountain Lion, can use, doesn't need the USB drive.
 You can just do it from the Recovery partition.
 Having a USB installer means you just have a backup installer in case your drive fails and you can't access the recovery partition.

 In either case, once you select either the USB or Recovery partition to boot from you should then open Disk Utility and erase the Mac HD partition.
-This is a link to a slightly more comprehensive tutorialExternal hard disk acquisition addict - but admitting the problem is the first step to a robust backup
+This is a link to a slightly more comprehensive tutorialNot been around these parts for a while.
+Trying to change that . .

 Users Browsing this Thread

 There are currently 1 users browsing this thread.
 (0 members and 1 guests)

 By chillihound in forum OS X - Operating SystemReplies: 20Last Post: 04-11-2012, 07:51 PM

 By panda78 in forum OS X - Operating SystemReplies: 4Last Post: 12-30-2010, 06:30 AM

 By Raun in forum Apple NotebooksReplies: 6Last Post: 08-09-2010, 04:14 PM

 By nateeanes in forum OS X - Operating SystemReplies: 3Last Post: 12-22-2009, 09:45 PM